 2000-Present Designer of computer-generated fractal art.

-1974 - Present Graphic design and execution of publicity material for bands
+1974 - 2016 Graphic design and execution of publicity material for bands

-1993-Present Founder and manager of Coyote Music, Inc., St. James, NY, a private instructional studio for acoustic and electric guitar and electric bass.
+1993-Present Founder and manager of Coyote Music, Inc., 290 Main St., Setauket NY, a private instructional studio for acoustic and electric guitar, electric bass, and other fretted string instruments.
 Current enrollment is 15-20 students; peak enrollment in 2004-7 was approximately fifty students with two additional instructors.

 1988-1990 Luthier and repair tech for All Music, Plainview, NY.
 Revived and managed repair shop for a large retail music store.
 Responsibilities included organization and restocking of shop and rebuilding of clientele as well as repair of fretted string instruments.

 1993-1996 Attended and contributed to biennial symposia of the Association of Stringed Instrument Artisans

 1984-1990 Studied with Robert Fripp, Tony Geballe and Curt Golden in Robert Fripp’s Guitar Craft seminars

 1982-1984 Private studies with Carmine D’Amico, prominent New York studio and freelance guitarist, and with John Scofield.